The Leech Woman: Reception

-The Leech Woman got mixed reviews upon release.
-According to BoxOffice magazine's standing feature "Review Digest", which summarized the rankings of films by a standard set of publications, the film was called "very good" by Harrison's Reports; "good" by Film Daily and BoxOffice itself; "fair" by The Hollywood Reporter and Parents' Magazine, and "poor" by the New York Daily News and Variety.
-BoxOffice also compiled figures for its "Boxoffice Barometer', a percentage scale on which 100 equaled "normal" box office receipts.
+The Leech Woman received mixed reviews upon release.
+According to BoxOffice magazine's standing feature "Review Digest", which summarized the rankings of films by a standard set of publications, the film was called "very good" by Harrison's Reports; "good" by Film Daily and BoxOffice itself; "fair" by The Hollywood Reporter and Parents' Magazine; and "poor" by the New York Daily News and Variety.
+BoxOffice also compiled figures for its "Boxoffice Barometer", a percentage scale on which 100 equaled "normal" box office receipts.
 The Leech Woman had an average score of 101.
-Eight theaters in cities around the US reported their percentages: Minneapolis, 140; Buffalo, Detroit, Indianapolis and San Francisco, 100 each; New Haven, 95; Boston, 90; and Omaha, 85.
+Eight theaters in cities around the US reported their percentages: Minneapolis, 140; Buffalo, Detroit, Indianapolis, and San Francisco, 100 each; New Haven, 95; Boston, 90; and Omaha, 85.

-The BoxOffice review says relatively little that is specific to the film itself, starting instead with the statement "Dracula's various femme relatives, 'The Wasp Woman' [1959] and all the other gory gals of the screen, must move over and make room in their hall of infamy for this newcomer to the rank of distaff side chill dispensers".
-But the anonymous review goes on favorably to call the film "a solidly produced, ably acted spine-tingler" and describes Dein as a "business-like" director and Gershenson a "budget-stretching" producer who "combine[d] to elevate the offering several cuts above the norm".
+The BoxOffice review says relatively little that is specific to the film itself, starting instead with the statement "Dracula's various femme relatives, 'The Wasp Woman' [1959] and all the other gory gals of the screen, must move over and make room in their hall of infamy for this newcomer to the rank of distaff side chill dispensers."
+But the anonymous review goes on favorably to call the film "a solidly produced, ably acted spine-tingler" and describes Dein as a "business-like" director and Gershenson a "budget-stretching" producer who "combine[d] to elevate the offering several cuts above the norm."

 Warren, however, quotes two contemporary reviews that thought little of The Leech Woman.
-The pseudonymous "Tube," writing in Variety, called the film a "lower-berth item" with a "tendency to meander into lengthy, irrelevant passages", while The Monthly Film Bulletin used the phrase "dull horror film" to describe it.
-Warren himself finds the film to be not very well made, saying that it has a "perfunctory get-it-over-with air" and is saddled with a poor structure as "More than half the film is spent simply setting up the rejuvention gimmick; June's life as a leech woman occupies a very small part of the film".
-Nonetheless, he praises Gray's performance as "the film's greatest strength" and "one of the few really memorable performances of her career".
-But he writes that "Gloria Talbott can't work up much energy" in her role and that Williams was "a hapless contract player (...) who had no choice about appearing in certain films".
-Warren also says that "no characters are likable, so we spend our time with unpleasant bores".
+The pseudonymous "Tube", writing in Variety, called the film a "lower-berth item" with a "tendency to meander into lengthy, irrelevant passages," while The Monthly Film Bulletin used the phrase "dull horror film" to describe it.
+Warren himself finds the film to be not very well made, saying that it has a "perfunctory get-it-over-with air" and is saddled with a poor structure as "More than half the film is spent simply setting up the rejuvention gimmick; June's life as a leech woman occupies a very small part of the film."
+Nonetheless, he praises Gray's performance as "the film's greatest strength" and "one of the few really memorable performances of her career."
+But he writes that "Gloria Talbott can't work up much energy" in her role and that Williams was "a hapless contract player (...) who had no choice about appearing in certain films."
+Warren also says that "no characters are likable, so we spend our time with unpleasant bores."